FelipeTTK/scheduler/README.md

 DaysOfMonth schedules the job to run on specific days of the month at a given time.

-_Example: run on the 5th and 20th of each month_

 ```go
 scheduler.NewJobBuilder(nil).DaysOfMonth([]int{5, 20}, "07:15")
 ```